 About Archive to Alive

-Archive to Alive will produce an e-learning course for teachers that will show them how to design lessons and projects through the use of the digital audio-visual archives in order to make them more appealing.
+Archive to Alive aimed to produce an e-learning course for teachers that will show them how to design lessons and projects through the use of the digital audio-visual archives in order to make them more appealing.

-Archive to Alive will host a contest where students will create digital works of art that are based on the digital audio-visual archives for example like those provided by EUscreen and will revolve whether around inclusion or the environment, with all the entries being exhibited afterwards in a virtual gallery specifically created for the project and will take the form of a platform.
+Archive to Alive has hosted a contest where students created digital works of art that were based on the digital audio-visual archives and revolved around inclusion or the environment, the entries are exhibited in a virtual gallery specifically created for the project in the form of a platform.
 Visit the contest home page

 1) For students: